Lucas-Armand/Statistical-Comparisons-of-Classifiers-Python/README.md

 Demšar, Janez.
 "Statistical comparisons of classifiers over multiple data sets."
 Journal of Machine learning research 7.Jan (2006): 1-30.

 Dietterich, Thomas G. "Approximate statistical tests for comparing supervised classification learning algorithms."
 Neural computation 10.7 (1998): 1895-1923.

+Friedman, Milton.
+"The use of ranks to avoid the assumption of normality implicit in the analysis of variance."
+Journal of the american statistical association 32.200 (1937): 675-701.

 Numpy - www.numpy.org/